ThierryHFR/rclone-ui-config/README.md

 GUI for rclone

 Configuration interface for rclone:
-- configure a cloud
+- configure a remote
-- delete a cloud
+- delete a remote
+- update a remote